jtablesaw/tablesaw/docs/gettingstarted.md

 #### Objects and Primitives

 Many Java programs and programmers work exclusively with Objects, rather than primitives.
-In Tablesaw, we use primitives whenever possible because they use  *much* less memory than their boxed alternatives.
-A Byte object, for example, uses as much memory as a primitive double, even though bytes have a range of only 256 values.
+In Tablesaw, we often use primitives because they use *much* less memory than their boxed alternatives.
+A Byte *object*, for example, uses as much memory as a primitive double, even though bytes have a range of only 256 values.

 There is a price for this frugality.
 When you work with primitives, you forgo some common java capabilities, like the use of standard Java 8 predicates.
 While Java thoughtfully provides some specialized predicate interfaces (e.g. *IntPredicate*), they don't provide any primitive *BiPredicate* implementations, nor do their primitive interfaces cover all primitive types.
 Without an IntBiPredicate, we can't implement operations like a < b.
 So we were left to roll our own.
 You can find them in the package *tech.tablesaw.filtering.predicates*.
 They work like the standard objects.